Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Add CircleSliderSurfaceItem in CirclePage
 `CircleSliderSurfaceItem` represents Circle Slider.`slider` at XAML code represents the circle of following image.
 If you use CircleSlider bar, you must set Circle Slider name at the `RotaryFocusTargetName` property of CirclePage.
-`Value` property is default value of Slider.
-If you rotate bezel, `Value` property is increased or decreased follow to bezel action.
+The `Value` property is the default value for the Slider.
+If you rotate the  bezel, the `Value` property increases or decreases depending on the bezel behavior.
-`Increment` property is increase/decrease value when user rotates bezel.
+The `Increment` property is the incremental or decremental change as you rotates the bezel.
-'

 `CircleSliderSurfaceItem` has the following properties:
 - `Value`: Gets or sets the value of the slider.